A Shrinkage Likelihood Ratio Test for High-Dimensional Subgroup Analysis with a Logistic-Normal Mixture Model: Methodology

 where $\theta$ collects the parameter $(\alpha, \beta, \lambda, \sigma^2)$ except for $\gamma$, $\pi(x) := \exp(x) / (1 + \exp(x))$ and $\phi_{\sigma}$ is a density function of the normal distribution with mean 0 and variance $\sigma^2$.
 Letting $l_n (\theta, \gamma) := \sum_{i = 1}^n \log f(Y_i|W_i; \theta, \gamma)$, the likelihood ratio test statistics take the form $2 (l_n (\hat \theta, \hat\gamma) - l_n (\hat \theta_{0}))$, where $(\hat \theta, \hat \gamma)$ is the MLE under the full logistic-normal mixture model while $\hat \theta_0$ denote the MLE under the null model with the restriction $\lambda = 0$ (so that $\gamma$ is dropped for brevity).

 The standard chi-square-type limit theory is expected to break down for the likelihood ratio test in the logistic-normal mixture model.
 To illustrate this point intuitively, the non-identifiability of $\gamma$ keeps $\hat \gamma$ from having any clear probability limit under the null hypothesis, $\lambda = 0$.
 This non-limit property implies that $\hat \gamma$ freely moves across the whole parameter space even asymptotically, which should translate into the complex asymptotic null distribution characterized by the parameter space of $\gamma$ as in \cite{fan2017change}.
-Although this argument does not directly apply to the EM-test of \cite{shen2015inference}, their test is also not free from the intractable asymptotic null distribution.
-Furthermore, the adaptability of their method to high-dimensional $Z$ is not known.
+Although this argument does not directly apply to an EM test of \cite{shen2015inference}, their test is also not free from the intractable asymptotic null distribution.
+Indeed, Remark 1 of \cite{shen2015inference} suggests that, when the number of the initial values for the test is more than one, the asymptotic null distribution of the EM test is the maximum of several correlated chi-square distributions, whose quantile is not easy to calculate.
+Furthermore, the adaptability of their method to high-dimensional $Z$ has not been known.

 For a simple chi-square-type asymptotic distribution and high-dimensional adaptability, our proposal aims to fix the aforementioned non-limit issue of $\hat \gamma$.
 To introduce our idea, we define a penalized log-likelihood function: